aesara-devs/aesara/doc/extending/graphstructures.rst

 will *always* take the value contained in the :class:`Constant`'s data field.
 Furthermore, it is assumed that the :class:`Op` will not under any circumstances modify the input.
-This means that a :class:`Constant` is eligible to participate in numerous optimizations: constant in-lining in C code, constant folding, etc.
+This means that a :class:`Constant` is eligible to participate in numerous rewrites: constant in-lining in C code, constant folding, etc.

 Automatic Differentiation